fmi/java-course/09-threads/lab/README.md

     public void submitOrder(Order order);

     /**
-     * Returns the next order to be cooked.
+     * Returns the next order to be cooked
+     * and removes it from the pending orders
      **/
     public Order nextOrder();